-Gallup Daily tracking is divided into two surveys: Gallup U.S. Daily and the Gallup-Healthways Well-Being Index.
-Gallup interviews 500 U.S. adults for each survey, 350 days per year with minimum quotas of 40% landlines and 60% cellphones.
+Gallup Daily tracking is divided into two surveys: Gallup U.S. Daily and the Gallup-Sharecare Well-Being Index.
+Gallup interviews approximately 500 U.S. adults for each survey, 350 days per year with minimum quotas of 30% landlines and 70% cellphones.
 These large samples allow Gallup to examine extensive demographic breaks and unique cross-tabulations of the daily measures.
 The samples also allow Gallup to report results at state and community levels.

 The U.S. Daily gauges Americans' opinions on and perceptions of pressing political and economic issues and current events.
 It includes the most up-to-date data available on presidential job approval levels as well as Americans' attitudes about the economy, employment, their companies' hiring situations, their personal finances, and their spending habits.

 The Gallup-Sharecare Well-Being Index includes the most precise data available on Americans' health conditions and behaviors.
 The Well-Being Index measures Americans' perceptions of their lives and daily experiences, capturing the interrelated elements that make up well-being, including a sense of purpose, social relationships, financial security, relationship to the community, and physical health.

 The Education Consumer Pulse strives to give a voice to higher education consumers by measuring the opinions, experiences and expectations of prospective, current and former students.